-It’s not surprising that a lot of fatalities in the country (or in the world for that matter) are attributed to car accidents.
-You’re talking about a sizable mass of metal, traveling at high speeds and colliding with either a stationary object or worse, another car.
+It’s not surprising that a lot of fatalities in the country (or in the world for that matter) are attributed to car accidents – whether it’s just a small collision, lawyers end up getting involved in a more serious incident, you’re talking about a sizable mass of metal, traveling at high speeds and colliding with either a stationary object or worse, another car.
 While it is, without a sliver of doubt, that car manufacturers do their best with the technologies they have at their disposal in order to build cars that are as safe as they can be, the fact remains that the risk of a potential accident will always linger.

 No one likes to think too much about being involved in a car accident, but it is no secret that collisions can have devastating consequences.
 If you have been involved in a car accident that you believe was not your fault, you might be entitled to compensation.
 Above all, contacting Auto Accident Lawyers in your area should always be one of your first steps if you are tempted to file a lawsuit.

 And while sometimes, accidents simply can’t be avoided, it shouldn’t dissuade you from trying your best to maximize your chances of survival as best you can.
 So, whether you’re buying a new car, or if you plan on upgrading your old car, consider having these safety features installed if they don’t already come with the car.

 There’s a very good reason that every state requires you to wear your seatbelt when you’re in a car.
 Seatbelts truly do save lives.
 They keep passengers from being ejected from the car during a crash.
 They also provide a failsafe for when airbags don’t deploy.
 A seatbelt will also prevent your head from smashing against the windshield or the dashboard.
 Even with a seatbelt on, they can’t protect you from all injuries.
 A collision with another vehicle can still hurt you and often in ways that only come to the fore sometime after the incident.